Ink Master Star Arrested After Corey La Barries Dies in Crash

 Tattoo artist Daniel Silva is in police custody in connection to the car crash that killed YouTube star Corey La Barrie on his 25th birthday, E!
 News has learned.

 On Monday afternoon, Silva, who competed on the reality competition series Ink Master, was officially booked on a felony murder charge.
-According to records, he's being held on $200,000 bail.
+Records indicate he's being held on $200,000 bail.

-TMZ, who was first to report the news, credit law enforcement sources that allege the 26-year-old was behind the wheel of the McLaren that lost control and crashed into a tree in the Los Angeles neighborhood of Valley Village on the evening of Sunday, May 10.
+According to authorities, the 27-year-old was behind the wheel of the McLaren that lost control and crashed into a stop sign and tree in the Los Angeles neighborhood of Valley Village on the evening of Sunday, May 10.
+A press release from the LAPD states Silva then exited the vehicle and attempted to flee the scene, but was "stopped by citizens who came to render aid."

-While La Barrie's mother said on Instagram that her son died "instantly" in the accident, E!
-News confirmed that Silva was receiving further treatment.
+While La Barrie's mother said on Instagram that her son died "instantly" in the accident, authorities state both he and Silva were transported to a nearby hospital for further treatment.

-A spokesperson with the LAPD told us at the time, "The driver will be arrested once the driver is done receiving medical attention.
+Earlier today, a spokesperson with the LAPD told us, "The driver will be arrested once the driver is done receiving medical attention.
 We will announce the charges the driver will be facing after the driver is booked."

 La Barrie's brother, Jared La Barrie, shared more alleged details about the crash on Instagram.